CleverTap Query Language

 Query Language Template

-CQL is expressed as a JSON formatted payload in the API request body.
+CQL is expressed as a JSON-formatted payload in the API request body.

 {